 Fine arts museum

 A room dedicated to Picasso represents the art of the 20th century.
-The art of the 19th century is represented by the works from Van Gogh and Monet.
+The art of the 19th century is represented by the works of Van Gogh and Monet.

 Jean Tinguely Museum